 How is a car accident settlement calculated?

-The primary goal of a car accident injury lawyer is to work out a settlement that fairly reflects the degree of suffering and harm their client (the injured party) has suffered as a consequence of the car crash.
+The primary goal of a car accident injury lawyer in Oakland is to work out a settlement that fairly reflects the degree of suffering and harm their client (the injured party) has suffered as a consequence of the car crash.

 In general, the dollar amount sought as compensation is indicative of the extent or severity of the victim’s injuries, the victim’s expenses related to the accident, and the effects of the injury on the victim’s quality of life.